Zayne168/Project_4/README.md

 # My Scrapper
 This software will scrape as many urls as there are in 'urls.txt' of there data and use BeautifulSoup and OpenAI API to scrape articles.
 There are three modules, a verifier, a manual scraper, and a ChatGPT based Scraper.
 The verifer is used for the manual scraper to determine which links are valid to be scraped and which ones are not.
 The manual scraper module(module 2) scrapes the verified urls in both a raw and processed format.
 The AI Scraper is independent and attempts to scrape each url no matter the validity.

-## The set up
+# The set up
-1. it is assumed that all of the program file sare downloaded
+1. it is assumed that all of the program files are downloaded
 2. Set up the conda environment.
 We are going to assume Conda is installed for this. in your terminal, please type: conda create --name *PreferredEnvName* --file requirement.yaml
 3. you can name it whatever you like in the above code.
 4. This creates the environment from the provided requirement.yaml file in this folder.